troy-west/apache-kafka-vendor-tools/README.md

 list topics;
 ```

 You should see the following.
-Notice the "radio_log_count" topic that has been created:
+Notice the *radio_log_count* topic that has been created:

 ```
  Kafka Topic     | Registered | Partitions | Partition Replicas | Consumers | ConsumerGroups